Ferrari 488: J50

 The Ferrari J50 is a limited edition targa top based on the 488 Spider.
 It was designed by Ferrari Styling Centre under Flavio Manzoni and created by Maranello's Special Projects department.
 It was built to celebrate half a century of Ferrari's presence in Japan.
-The sharp, angular design of the car is an homage to the Ferrari sports cars of the 1970s and 1980s.
+The sharp, angular design of the car is a homage to the Ferrari sports cars of the 1970s and 1980s.
 It uses a two-piece targa top made of carbon fiber which can be stowed behind the seats in place of the 488's folding hardtop.
 Power was also increased by 20 hp, to a total of 681 hp.
 10 examples were built in total.
 In 2017 the J50 received a Red Dot Award.